 The following description applies only to the visitors insurance plans that cover COVID-19.

 If you are infected with coronavirus after the effective date of the policy, and if you have symptoms, you would be covered just like any other new sickness.
-Whatever is medically necessary—including testing, prescription medicines, and hospitalization including ventilators—would be covered.
-Of course, there is no direct cure and no vaccine for coronavirus yet.
+Whatever is medically necessary—including vaccines, testing, prescription medicines, and hospitalization including ventilators—would be covered.

 There are many scenarios for which people would like to get tested for COVID-19.